MonashDataFluency/data-fluency-website/content/_index.md

 date: 2018-02-23T13:28:03+11:00
 draft: false
 ---
-_Data Fluency_ is a cross-disciplinary initiative aiming to help researchers at Monash develop skills to explore, interpret and visualise big data to effectively communicate research and ideas.
-The community is open to researchers, graduate students and professional staff and runs Software and Data Carpentry workshops on R, Python, Tableau, Excel for research, MATLAB and Git [..more](/about/).
+# Learning Resources

+Here you can find links to workshop pages and learning resources for [Monash Data Fluency](https://www.monash.edu/data-fluency) events.

+* Find out more at the central [Monash Data Fluency](https://www.monash.edu/data-fluency) site.

-[Join the mailing list](http://eepurl.com/dmzhGH) for event updates and checkout our [Github](https://github.com/MonashDataFluency) (pull requests and stars welcome !).
+* [Join the mailing list](http://eepurl.com/dmzhGH) for event updates and checkout our [Github](https://github.com/MonashDataFluency) (pull requests and stars welcome !).

-We also have a [Slack channel](https://datafluency.slack.com) where the community can ask for help and advice, as well as share and discuss links of interest.
+* Join our [Slack community](https://datafluency.slack.com) to ask for help and advice, as well as share and discuss links of interest.

 ## Upcoming workshops